AlexMahadevan/census-notes/census2020-day2.md

 - You dowload the participation rates and have that prepared to see how your community is doing as the 2020 numbers come in
     - Load in 2000, 2010 and 2020

-- Special populations you might want to eplore
+- Special populations you might want to explore
     - Group quarters
     - Homeless
     - Transitory
         - RV parks, marina and hotels
     - Military

-- Nonresponse follow up is the ist costly
+- Nonresponse follow up is the most costly

-- Look at non respinse rate and workload
+- Look at non response rate and workload

 - Is Census hiring the right kinds of people
-    - Won't tell you much about the characterstics of the workforce
+    - Won't tell you much about the characteristics of the workforce
     - Check in with the community groups

 - Important now
-    - Same issues with nonresponse are also there in high incoem communityes, like where condos and gated communities.
+    - Same issues with nonresponse are also there in high income communities, like condos and gated communities.

 - Likely issues for the 2020 session
     - Citizenship questions